Kanezoh/curl-to-crystal/README.md

-curl-to-ruby
+curl-to-crystal
 ============

-curl-to-ruby is a tool to instantly convert [curl](http://curl.haxx.se) commands to ruby code using [net/http](http://ruby-doc.org/stdlib-2.1.1/libdoc/net/http/rdoc/Net/HTTP.html) in the browser.
+curl-to-crystal is a tool to instantly convert [curl](http://curl.haxx.se) commands to crystal code using [http/client](https://crystal-lang.org/api/1.0.0/HTTP.htm) in the browser.
 It does *not* guarantee high-fidelity conversions, but it's good enough for most API docs that have curl samples.

 ### Try it